pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-70/index.md

 ### Docs search improvements

-We updated the search experience of our [Docs]({{< relref "/docs" >}})) to return more inuitive results as well as to be pinned on the top bar when users are scrolling through our Docs.
+We updated the search experience of our [Docs]({{< relref "/docs" >}}) to return more intuitive results as well as pinned the search bar on the top panel when users scroll through our Docs.

 ![A screenshot of the Pulumi Docs  with updated search](search-screenshot.png)